1998 Tennessee Oilers season: Week 7: vs. Cincinnati Bengals

 The Oilers got their first home victory by erupting to 515 yards of offense (304 of them in the first half outclassing the Bengals by 232 yards) and 44 points in a 44-14 slaughter of Cincinnati.
 Running back Mike Archie opened scoring when he made the Bengals look like meatheads on an 18-yard touchdown to Jackie Harris.
 Steve McNair completed sixteen passes for 277 yards and a 45-yard score to Kevin Dyson while scoring also on a one-yard sneak.

 Week 8: vs. Chicago Bears

 Jeff Fisher faced his former team and his Oilers had a struggle.
 Fumbles on a double handoff in the first quarter and on the second half opening kick return led to a Bears lead but the Oilers erased a 20-10 gap to tie the game.
-A Jeff Jaeger field goal with 1:07 to go put the Bears up 23-20 but the Oilers drove to the Bears 31, but the Craig Hentrich field goal kick was blocked for the Bears win.
+A Jeff Jaeger field goal with 1:07 to go put the Bears up 23-20 and the Oilers responded by driving to the Bears 31 yard line where the Craig Hentrich field goal kick was blocked for the Bears win.